 As with many Australian coastal areas, beaches and water activities are a major attraction.

-The Mandurah visitor centre at 75 Mandurah Terrace (telephone 618-9550-3999) is open daily except Good Friday, Christmas Day and Boxing Day.
+The Mandurah visitor center at 75 Mandurah Terrace is open daily except for Good Friday, Christmas Day and Boxing Day.

-Some 175 kilometres south of Perth, Bunbury is Western Australia's third largest city after Perth and Mandurah.
+Some 175 kilometers (108 miles) south of Perth, Bunbury is Western Australia's third largest city after Perth and Mandurah.
 It is located near the mouth of the Collie River at the southern end of the Leschenault Inlet.

 If you wish to bypass the Margaret River region, the South Western Highway to Albany starts at Bunbury.

-Probably best known for its two-kilometre-long wooden jetty, said to be the longest wooden pier in the southern hemisphere, Busselton is some 220 kilometres south-southwest of Perth.
+Probably best known for its two-kilometer-long wooden jetty, said to be the longest wooden pier in the southern hemisphere, Busselton is some 220 kilometers (136 miles) south-southwest of Perth.
 It is located at the northeastern end of the Margaret River wine and surfing region.

 At the end of the popular Busselton jetty, the Underwater Observatory brings visitors face to face with one of the country's best artificial reefs and the variety of colorful marine life.

-In Geographe Bay, fishing, water skiing, snorkeling, scuba diving, windsurfing and sailing are among the many aquatic activities visitors can induge in.
+In Geographe Bay, fishing, water skiing, snorkeling, scuba diving, windsurfing, and sailing are among the many aquatic activities visitors can indulge in.

-Margaret River is town, river and region.
-The town is some 277 kilometres from Perth, the river is where the town got its name, and the Margaret River region from Busselton to Augusta is arguably Western Australia's premier wine region.
+Margaret River is a town, river, and region.
+The town is some 277 kilometers (172 miles) from Perth, the river is where the town got its name, and the Margaret River region from Busselton to Augusta is arguably Western Australia's premier wine region.
 It is as well a place of fine surfing beaches with a collection of nearby surf breaks, particularly Margarets Main Break, also known as Surfers Point, at the mouth of Margaret River.

 Art and craft galleries, fine restaurants, forests, bush and beach, and yes, underground caves are among the attractions of Margaret River.
 For a taste of adventure, try rock climbing, abseiling, windsurfing or canoeing.
 Or you can take it easy whale watching or casting a line for the local fish.

-Some 310 kilometres from Perth, Augusta is on the southwest coast of Western Australia near Cape Leeuwin which is the farthest southwest corner of the Australian continent.
+Some 310 kilometers (192 miles) from Perth, Augusta is on the southwest coast of Western Australia near Cape Leeuwin which is the farthest southwest corner of the Australian continent.
 It is at the southern end of the Margaret River wine region.

 A fishing town at the junction of the Indian and Southern Oceans, Augusta sees whales traveling through Flinders Bay in the whale migration season of June to September.
 Whale watch tours are available, or you can spot the whales from Cape Leeuwin Lighthouse which is open to the public.

-Some 417 kilometres from Perth via the inland Albany Highway, the port city of Albany lies at the northern edge of Princess Royal Harbour in King George Sound.
+Some 417 kilometers (259 miles) from Perth via the inland Albany Highway, the port city of Albany lies at the northern edge of Princess Royal Harbour in King George Sound.

 Historically, Albany was the last Australian city seen by the soldiers who were to be known as the Anzacs as they left for Europe in 1914 during World War I. The Albany Anzac Peace Park is dedicated to the Anzacs of that war.

 Convict jails, old taverns, whaling ships, an old whaling station, and settlers' cottages bring an air of the past into today's Albany.
-Gone are the days of hunting whales, replaced in the present day by whale watching and whalewatch cruises.
+Gone are the days of hunting whales, replaced in the present day by whale watching and whale watching cruises.

 Fishing, sailing, diving and hiking opportunities abound.

-The Albany visitor centre at the Old Railway Station, Proudlove Parade (telephone 618-9841-9290) is open daily except Christmas Day.
+The Albany visitor center at the Old Railway Station, Proudlove Parade is open daily except for Christmas Day.